-If you love to talk about games, design them and most importantly play games for hours on end, there is no doubt that these are the programmes for you.
+If you love to talk about games, design them and most importantly play games for hours on end, there is no doubt that these are the perfect study programmes for you.

 Caleb O'Brien, Junior Character Artist at Firesprite Games and former Games Design student